rmordechay/logos/README.md

 ```

 #### Statements Block
-Statements Block is collection of statements wrapped in curly braces and can be part of a function,
+Statements Block is a collection of statements wrapped in curly braces and can be part of a function,
 for loop, if statement, etc. If only one statement exists in the block, you can omit the braces altogether (similar to C/C++).
 ```
 // Block with multiple statements and braces - valid